What is tissue donation?

 How do I register to be a donor?

-The Australian Organ Donor Register is a national register for you to record your decision about donation for transplantation.
-You can register an intent to donate from the age of 16 years and fully register from the age of 18 years.
+The Australian Organ Donor Register is a national register for you to record your decision about organ and tissue donation.
+You can register that you want to donate from the age of 16 years and fully register from the age of 18 years.
 It is very important to discuss this decision with your family so they know your wishes.